Statistical Learning: Essential Mathematics

 $$E[(Y - \hat{f}(X))^2] = \text{Var}(\hat{f}(X)) + [\text{Bias}(\hat{f}(X))]^2 + \sigma^2$$

-This fundamental decomposition helps us understand the trade-off between model complexity and generalization.
+This explains the fundamental tradeoff between model complexity and generalization.

 1